Vorkharium/vorkharium.github.io/_posts/2024-11-09-HTB-Sauna-Write-up.md

 ```shell
 http://10.129.95.180
 ```
 One page that took our attention is the About Us page.
-If we scroll down to the bottom, we will see a Meet the Team from with the names of some workers:
+If we scroll down to the bottom, we will see a Meet the Team form with the names of some workers:
 ```shell
 http://10.129.95.180/about.html
 ```